fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 > For sociological purposes a city may be defined as a relatively large, dense, and permanent settlement of socially heterogeneous individuals.
 On the basis of the postulates which this minimal definition suggests, a theory of urbanism may be formulated in the light of existing knowledge concerning social groups.

-# Reading Notes: The Urban Revolution
+# Reading Notes: The Urban Revolution - Childe (1950)
 > "The aim of the present essay is to present the city historically, or rather prehistorically, as the resultant and symbol of a "revolution" that initiated a new economic stage in the evolution of society.

 - **"Revolution"** doesn't refer to any violent or radical change, but rather a **culmination of a progressive change** in the economic structure and social organization of communities that caused, or was accompanied by, a dramatic increase in the population"